Product

 Primary Pricing Metric

-That number shocked me a bit, so I wanted to see what type of businesses were surveyed.
+That number shocked me, so I wanted to see what type of businesses were surveyed.

-And when I looked further, I could see that most of the businesses surveyed were enterprise/mid-market focused.
+When I looked further, I saw that most of the businesses surveyed were enterprise/mid-market focused.

 enterprised focused companies

 Since enterprise SaaS companies target larger customers, these numbers make sense.
-Larger customers means more potential users, which equals more revenue when you’re charging per user.
+Larger customers mean more potential users, which equals more revenue when you’re charging per user.

 The takeaway

-If you don’t fall into one of these two categories, relying on per user pricing might not be the right path to growth.
+If you don’t fall into one of these two categories, relying on per user pricing might not be the right growth path.
 There are exceptions, but for most SaaS businesses, there are more efficient ways to price your product for growth.

 Alternatives to per user pricing

-If you’re looking for a way to price your SaaS product without only charging per user, there are plenty of other options out there.
-We even wrote an entire guide about it: SaaS Pricing Models & Strategies Demystified.
+If you’re looking for a way to price your SaaS product without only charging per user, plenty of other options exist.
+We even wrote a guide: SaaS Pricing Models & Strategies Demystified.

 That article dives deep into seven different SaaS pricing models, so I highly recommend checking it out.